 The PERA Defined Contribution Retirement Plan was established January 1, 2006, as an alternative to the defined benefit plan.
 All employees, with the exception of certain higher education employees, have the option of participating in the plan.
 At July 1, 2009, the State's administrative functions for the defined contribution plan were transferred to PERA.
 New member contributions to the plan vest from 50 percent to 100 percent evenly over 5 years.
 Participants in the plan are required to contribute 8 percent (10 percent for state troopers) of their salary.
-For Fiscal Years 2009-10 and 2010-11 the legislature temporarily increased the required contribution rate to 10.5 percent (12.5 percent for State Troopers).
-At December 31, 2011, the plan had 4,029 participants.
+The temporary contribution rate increase to 10.5 percent (12.5 percent for State Troopers) effective in Fiscal Years 2010-11 and 2011-12 expired on July 1, 2012.
+At December 31, 2012, the plan had 4,362 participants.